jorgesanabria/DBAL/README.md

 - ActiveRecord support with dynamic properties
 - Caching middleware with pluggable storage
 - Transaction and Unit of Work middlewares
-- ABM event hooks to listen for inserts, updates or deletes
+- CRUD event hooks to listen for inserts, updates or deletes
 - Improved documentation and error pages